-The leaders and their supporters were never able to successfully rebut the argument driven by the opposition that the amendment was a naked power grab to cement Democratic dominance in the Legislature while, at the same time, seriously diminish the power and influence of the state party establishment and the governor.
+The leaders and their supporters never successfully rebutted the argument the amendment was a naked power grab to cement Democratic dominance in the Legislature while, at the same time, seriously diminish the influence of the state party establishment and the governor.

-Their last-minute rush to secure the amendment's passage before the current session expired merely added to the suspicion that it was the product of a backroom deal - as Murphy alleged - and that more orderly and sober consideration would reveal significant flaws and shortcomings.
+Their last minute rush to secure the amendment's passage added to the suspicion that it was the product of a backroom deal - as Murphy alleged.

-As proposed, the amendment would increase the re-districting commission membership from 11 to 13, but most crucially shift eight of the appointments to legislative control and reduce the authority of the respective state party chairs to name two members each, down from five each under the existing process.
+As proposed, the amendment would increase the redistricting commission membership from 11 to 13, but shift eight of the appointments to legislative control while the respective state party chairs would name two members each, down from five each under the existing process.
 The Chief Justice of the State Supreme Court would continue to appoint the deciding vote in the event of a commission tie.